sparkplug/mtn-momo-api-documentation/docs/api-description/README.md

 Example: `POST /requesttopay`

 The `POST` is an asynchronous method.
-The Wallet Platform will validate the request to ensure that it correct according to the API specification and then answer with HTTP 202 Accepted.
+The Wallet Platform will validate the request to ensure that it is correct according to the API specification and then answer with HTTP 202 Accepted.
 The created resource will get status PENDING.
 Once the request has been processed the status will be updated to SUCCESSFUL or FAILED.
 The requester may then be notified of the final status through callback as described in 4.1

 ### GET

 GET is used for requesting information about a specific resource.
 The URL in the GET shall include the reference of the resource.
-If a resource was created with POST then the reference id that was provided in the request is used a the identity of the resource.
+If a resource was created with POST then the reference id that was provided in the request is used as the identity of the resource.

 Example: